git-pull/tao-of-tmux/manuscript/03-practical-usage.md

 And it's a hump we have to get over.

 An analogy I'd draw would be [Street Fighter](https://en.wikipedia.org/wiki/Street_Fighter) games.
-In this game, the player could input a combination of buttons in sequence to perform flying spinning kicks and shoot fireballs.
-Sweet.
+In this game the player would input a combination of buttons in sequence to perform flying spinning kicks and shoot fireballs; sweet.
 As you grew more accustomed with the combos, you'd begin to repeat moves by intuition since you've committed to muscle memory.